 The 3D printing robots have evolved significantly in the past few years, and it has now come to a stage where they can print an entire house in less than a day.
 With more companies realizing the potential of 3D printing, the market is expected to grow at a tremendous rate near the future, with multiple varieties of 3D Printing Robots operating in the construction industry.
 New technological advancements allow robots to work concurrently on 3D printing concrete structures and are created to bring an on-demand design to construction sites.
 The 'swarm printing' method makes robots simultaneously 3D print concrete designs, which is not attainable with conventional methods.
 Such factors are expected to forward the growth of the construction robots in the market in the forecasted period.

-Major companies across the globe, such as Fastbrick Technologies Limited, are exponentially working on several commercial and residential projects in multiple countries, and construction robots are majorly used during the construction process.
+Major companies across the globe, such as Fastbrick Technologies Limited, are exponentially working on several commercial projects in multiple countries, and construction robots are majorly used during the construction process.
 Numerous commercial buildings utilize construction robots for bricklaying purposes, etc. Robotic systems have been made in a way that can achieve multiple differentiated brickwork designs with high efficiency.
 Such factors push the growth of the global construction robotics market further.

-The public infrastructure segment will have USD 62 million at a CAGR of 14% during the forecast period.
+The residential segment will have USD 62 million at a CAGR of 14% during the forecast period.
 Construction of public infrastructures like hospitals witnesses significant usage of construction robots.
 Construction robots are majorly used in educational institutions as well.
 The Environmental Holdings Group (EHG) was chosen as a demolition contractor for several projects at the University of North Carolina Charlotte Campus.
 In one project, a smokestack was present in the middle of the campus and was attached to an operating steam plant which required the layered bricks to be mechanically removed from as high as 120 feet in the air.
 Therefore, a demolition robot was used to move the layer, which was hoisted on a platform and dangled from a crane.